kitzeslab/opensoundscape/README.md

 # Installation

 OpenSoundscape can be installed on Windows, Mac, and Linux machines.
-It has been tested on Python 3.8, 3.9, 3.10, and 3.11.
-For Apple Silicon (M1 chip) users, Python >=3.9 is recommended and may be required to avoid dependency issues.
+It has been tested on Python3.9, 3.10, and 3.11.

 Most users should install OpenSoundscape via pip: `pip install opensoundscape==0.9.1`.
 Contributors and advanced users can also use Poetry to install OpenSoundscape.